A marvelous journey of courage and love that empowers “Little Women” to the great extent of “Brave” and “Frozen” all the way up to the North Pole.

 “Kicks” is a remarkable film debut for the director Justin Tipping.

+The musical evolution of the film unfolds the drama.
 The director, cleverly, incorporated hip-hop in the beginning to foreshadowing the rap that plays later, showing the transformation of a fragile teenager molding into a robust young adult.

 Jahking Guillory as Brandon, Photo by Jose A Hermosillo Copyright Festival in LA 2016